Capstone Showcase

 18

-LANL High-Performance Robotic Boxing — Speedbag Perception
+High-Performance Robotic Boxing — Speedbag Perception with Neuromorphic Sensors and Fovea-Based Reinforcement Learning

 19